-During 2020 the Committee of Management:
+During 2021 the Committee of Management:

-- Approved the Annual Reports and Accounts for 2019. - Approved the budget for 2021 and the business plan. - Approved the regulatory actuarial valuation of policy liabilities as at 31 December 2019. - Received regular reports on the financial performance of the Society and performance against budget. - Received and considered reports from the Chairs of the Audit and Risk Committee, Finance and Investment Committee, Remuneration and Assessment Committee and the Product Oversight and Governance Committee. - Received updates from the Chief Executive and Company Secretary on the Society's marketing activities and performance against strategic objectives. - Regularly reviewed key risks and assessed the mitigation of these including the covid-19 pandemic and the Society response to mitigate the risks to the Society, staff and membership.
+- Approved the Annual Reports and Accounts for 2020. - Approved the budget for 2022 and the business plan. - Approved the regulatory actuarial valuation of policy liabilities as at 31 December 2020. - Received regular reports on the financial performance of the Society and performance against budget. - Received and considered reports from the Chairs of the Audit and Risk Committee, Finance and Investment Committee, Remuneration and Assessment Committee and the Product Oversight and Governance Committee. - Received updates from the Chief Executive and Company Secretary on the Society's marketing activities and performance against strategic objectives. - Regularly reviewed key risks and assessed the mitigation of these including the covid-19 pandemic and the Society response to mitigate the risks to the Society, staff and membership. - Received training from the Society actuary and Investment Managers.